TAMULib/MagpieUI/README.md

 ## Deployment

-For a quick and easy deployment using `docker-compose` consider using the [Scanned Document Metadata Assignment Tool App][app-repo].
+For a quick and easy deployment using `docker-compose` consider using the [Scanned Document Metadata Assignment Tool App Repo][app-repo].

 For _advanced use cases_, or when `docker-compose` is unavailable, the UI may be either started using `docker` directly or even manually started.
 This process is further described in the [Deployment Guide][deployment-guide].